 Red Tape Reduction Day Act designates the first Wednesday in March as Red Tape Reduction Day.

-Examples of changes coordinated through previous Red Tape Reduction Days include:
+Highlights of Red Tape Reduction Day 2018 include:

 - The Strata Property Regulation was amended to clarify that strata corporations can adopt usage-based charges for common property, such as charging stations for electric vehicles.

 - Changes to the Partnership Act and two of its regulations will streamline filings by partners and increase administrative efficiencies.